pghvlaans/sbotools/man/post-release/sbotools.1.md

 overrides the default mirror with a git or rsync URL, and **GIT_BRANCH** sets a custom git branch.

 To update the local repository, run [sbocheck(1)](sbocheck.1.md).
-This will generate a report with potential version upgrades, SlackBuilds with incremented build numbers and out-of-tree SlackBuilds installed with the *\_SBo* tag.
+This generates a report with potential version upgrades, SlackBuilds with incremented build numbers and out-of-tree SlackBuilds installed with the *\_SBo* tag.